-To manage the switch via Layer 2, create a management VLAN on the switch with no port members, and assign it to an I-SID for L2 VSN terminated on an ERS 8800, VSP 9000 or VSP 4000 with the same I-SID and IP subnet.
+To manage the switch via Layer 2, create a management VLAN on the switch with no port members, and assign it to an I-SID for Layer 2 VSN terminated on an ERS 8800 with the same I-SID and IP subnet.

-To allow IP connectivity to the switch, add an IP address to the VLAN that terminates the L2VSN on the ERS 8800, VSP 9000, or VSP 4000 where the L2 VSN is configured.
+To allow IP connectivity to the switch, add an IP address to the VLAN that terminates the L2VSN on the ERS 8800 where the Layer 2 VSN is configured.